jeffreyz29/Sakura-1/docs/PRIVACY_POLICY.md

 ## Data retention

 We retain your information for as long as Sakura remains active in your guild or server.
 Invite codes (at rest) will only exist for a maximum of 30 days.
 You may request that we delete your information at any time.
-If you would like to opt-out of providing the above mentioned inforation, request access to your information, or request that we delete your information, please join [the support server](https://discord.gg/wtZurTFJdH) and contact Flare#2851.
+If you would like to opt-out of providing the above mentioned information, request access to your information, or request that we delete your information, please join [the support server](https://discord.gg/wtZurTFJdH) and contact Flare#2851.

 ## How we protect your infomation